 We will take a look in this article, at how you can build your own summer house.

 Dig a trench from the house to your summerhouse and lay a conduit in the bottom.
 This is to protect the electric cable running within it.
 Flex cable is okay to use if it’s correctly protected and plugged into a residual current device in the main house.
 If in any doubt, consult a qualified electrician.

 Lighting in the summerhouse can come in the form of a table lamp.
 You may wish to use a kettle too.

 Prepare a good base for your summer house.
-This can be in the form of a concrete slab, paving slabs or timber frame.
-Dig about six inches of soil out and replace with sand and hardcore if laying slabs.
+This can be in the form of concrete slabs, paving slabs or a timber frame.
+Dig about six inches of soil out and replace it with sand and hardcore if laying slabs.
 Put a waterproof membrane down before pouring concrete if you are using that method.

-Materials for you build can be found here and other high quality outlets.
+Materials for your build can be found here and at other high-quality outlets.
 Build your summer house in sections so it can be assembled in place and moved if required.
 How you design the house is up to you.
 Your imagination will guide you.

 Great things can be achieved.
 Each section should have its own frame.
 Use at least 2 x 2 inch timber for this.
 Clad the frame with shiplap timber for a good quality building.
 This can be achieved simply using only a hammer, general-purpose saw and nails.